FREQUENTLY ASKED QUESTIONS

 The event ticket price is set by the promoter of the show performing at the venue and they keep all of the ticket monies not the Arena so the parking price isn't built into the price of the ticket.

-The cost of the car park covers the maintenance, CCTV coverage, lighting & staffing of this facility.
+The cost of the car park covers the maintenance, CCTV coverage, ticket scanner, lighting & staffing of this facility.
 Sheffield Arena is part of a not-for-profit organisation, Sheffield City Trust.
 Any money generated from hosting events are reinvested into the Trust’s venues and activities.

 We strongly recommend to pre-book parking tickets as this reserves you a guaranteed parking space and is significantly cheaper than trying to purchase your ticket on entrance to the car park on the day of the show - click here for further info on pre-booking your tickets.
 Many events sell out of parking spaces ahead of a show to assist with travel to the venue please follow #arenatravelupdates on social media and if you don't book advance parking please check parking availability and look at alternative arrangements such as park and ride - further info here.